Updated on September 11th, 2022

 We take three things for every hive inspection: some protective gear, a hive tool, and a lit bee smoker.

-There have been many times where the smoker was barely used, if at all.
+There have been many times when the smoker was barely used, if at all.
 You don’t want to start lighting a smoker after opening the hive and realizing you need it.

 Some beekeepers puff smoke on their hands/gloves and tools in advance, apparently for the scent to keep the bees at bay.
 I have no idea if it works but feel free to give it a try.